RoySegall/gizra.com/src/_posts/2018-04-02-stress-test.md

 layout: post
 published: true
 author: AronNovak
-description: "Let's learn how to crash your site before your visitors would do it"
+description: "Let's learn how to crash your site before your visitors do."
 ---

 Either if you'd like to challenge your infrastructure provider, your development team or looking forward to optimize the scalability of your web application, join us for a short adventure to stress test gizra.com.

 If you're in a TL;DR mode, jump to the [explanation of the implementation](#how).

 ## Who?